 THE SANTA ANA PROJECT

-The Santa Ana project comprises over 25,000 ha located in northern Tolima Department, Colombia, 190 km from Bogota.
+The Santa Ana project comprises over 24,000ha ha located in northern Tolima Department, Colombia, 190 km from Bogota.
 The project consists of five regional scale parallel vein systems across a trend 12 kilometres wide and 30 kilometres long.
 The Santa Ana project covers a significant part of the Mariquita District where mining records date to at least 1585.
-The Mariquita District is the highest-grade primary silver district in Colombia, with historic silver grades reported to be among the highest in Latin America from dozens of mines.
+The Mariquita District is the highest-grade primary silver district in Colombia, with historic silver grades reported to be among the highest in Latin America from dozens of mines. (historic data from NI 43-101 Technical Report on the Santa Ana Property, August 2019 by T. Hughes)

 Historic mining depths support a geologic and exploration model for composite mesothermal and epithermal vein systems having mineralization that likely extends to great depth.
 At Santa Ana it is unlikely that there is sharp elevation restriction common to high-grade zones in many epithermal systems with no mesozonal component.